refact0r/personal/src/content/blog/gfs/+gfs.md

 ## context

-In the late 1990s and early 2000s, Google was experiencing rapid growth and needed a file system that could handle the demands of its applications, like its search engine.
+In the late 1990s and early 2000s, Google was experiencing rapid growth and needed a file system that could handle the demands of its applications.
 Traditional monolithic storage systems did not scale well and were expensive.
-Google decided to use cheap commodity hardware to build a distributed file system in order to create a scalable and cost-effective solution.
-But, this meant that the file system had to handle high failure rates of commodity hardware.
+Google decided to use cheap commodity hardware to build a distributed file system in that was both scalable and cost-effective.
+This meant that the file system had to handle high failure rates of commodity hardware.

 Google designed GFS to be reliable, performant, and available, much like other file systems.
-However, GFS was optimized for Google's specific needs, such as large files and high read/write throughput.
+However, GFS was also optimized for Google's specific requirements, such as:

+- working with large, multi-GB files
+- providing high throughput for reads and writes
+- handling concurrent access from multiple clients

+Initially, GFS was designed for production applications, but it also began to be used for research and development.
+The authors note that further improvements were needed to deal with the undisciplined nature of human users (which I found amusing).

 ## architecture

 GFS is built around clusters, which are a collection of machines that form a single file system.
 Each cluster consists of a single master server and multiple chunkservers and clients.
-The chunkservers store the actual file data, which is split into chunks that are replicated across chunkservers for redundancy.
-The master manages metadata, like file names, locations, and access control information.
-The clients, which are typically application servers, interact with both the master server and chunkservers to read and write data.
 These are all commodity Linux machines connected by a high-speed network.

+- Chunkservers store the actual file data, which is split into chunks.
+Chunks are replicated across chunkservers for redundancy.
+- The master manages metadata, like file names, locations, and access control information.
+It also coordinates global operations like chunk creation, replication, and garbage collection.
+- Clients, which are typically application servers, interact with both the master server and chunkservers to read and write data.

 <CaptionSVG svg="gfs-diagram.svg" alt="diagram of the GFS architecture."/>

 ## single master

 When a client wants to read or write a file, it first contacts the master server to get the metadata for the file.
-The master server returns the handles and locations of the chunks corresponding to the file.
+The master server returns the handles (IDs) and locations of the chunks corresponding to the file.
 The client can then read or write the data directly from the chunkservers.
 This single master design simplifies the system and allows for centralized control of metadata.
 It doesn't bottleneck the system because clients don't need to transfer data through the master server.

 ## metadata

 The GFS master stores 3 types of metadata:

-1. File and chunk namespaces
+1. File and chunk namespaces (names, paths, and IDs)
 2. Mappings from files to chunks
 3. Locations of each chunk's replicas